coderyilmaz/coderyilmaz/README.md

 # 💫 About Me:
 👋 Hi there!
-I'm a Full-Stack Web Developer and Mobile Developer.
+I'm a Full-Stack Web Developer and Mobile Developer.</br>
-💻 I'm an expert in PHP and React Native, and have intermediate knowledge of NodeJS, Python, and React.
+💻 I'm an expert in PHP and React Native, and have intermediate knowledge of NodeJS, Python, and React.</br>
-📊 I'm skilled in databases with expertise in PHPmyAdmin and MySQL, and intermediate knowledge of MongoDB and Firestore.
+📊 I'm skilled in databases with expertise in PHPmyAdmin and MySQL, and intermediate knowledge of MongoDB and Firestore.</br>
 🌟 I enjoy continuously improving my skills and learning new technologies. 🙌